mendix/docs/refguide6/Java+Actions.md

 A Java action has zero or more parameters.
 Parameters are the means by which you pass data into the Java action.
 In the Java code you can access the values of the parameters.

-Each parameter has a name and a type.
+Each parameter has a name, a type and an optional description.
 See [Data Types](Data+Types) for the possible standard parameter types.
 When the type is Object or List, you must also select its entity type, which can be either a specific entity or a type parameter.
 The type parameter postpones the selection of the actual entity type until the Java action is used in a microflow.
 This allows your Java action to accept a (list of) Mendix object(s) of arbitrary entity type.

 The other types supported by Java actions are described below.